techcow2/pi-star-scanner/README.md

 ## What is Pi-Star Network Scanner?

-Pi-Star Network Scanner is a Windows batch script that scans your local network (Wi-Fi or Ethernet) to find the **Pi-Star** device.
+Pi-Star Network Scanner is a script that scans your local network (Wi-Fi or Ethernet) to find the **Pi-Star** device.
 This script is perfect for anyone who has a Pi-Star setup (used in digital voice hotspots for amateur radio) and wants to quickly locate the device's IP address on the network.

+The script is available in two versions:
+- **Windows Batch Script (`pistarscanner.bat`)** for Windows users.
+- **Shell Script (`pistarscanner.sh`)** for Unix-based systems like Linux and macOS.

 ---